jeffmjwong/timer-console-code-challenge/README.md

 4. Run `npm install` to install packages.
 5. Run `npm start` to start the interactive console program.
 Follow the instructions or enter 'quit' at anytime to terminate the program.
 6. Run `npm test` to run test suites.
 7. Run `npm build` to bundle all source files to a single executable JS file.
 This file can be assessed at directory `/dist/bundle.js`.
+This will be useful when hosting the file through a CDN as the files are compressed to a minimum size.